fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/README.md

 There are a few ways to do this:

-* If you downloaded a tarball, gadgets for main supported languages are already installed for you.
 * Using `:VimspectorInstall <adapter> <args...>` (use TAB `wildmenu` to see the options, also accepts any `install_gadget.py` option)
 * Using `python3 install_gadget.py <args>` (use `--help` to see all options)